davecoll3/kokochen/TESTING.md

 * Testing
   * The navbar was tested on a laptop with a screen width of greater than 576px in order to verify that the navigation links were displayed across the top of the page with the current page highlighted in white text.
 It was also verified that the navigation links changed color by hovering over them with the cursor.
   * Chrome DevTools was used to simulate mobile devices and to check for reactiveness.
-A device with a screen width of less than 575px was selected to ensure that navigation menu collapsed down into a burger icon.
+A device with a screen width of less than 575px was selected to ensure that the navigation menu collapsed down into a burger icon.
 This icon was then selected to ensure that the navigation links were revealed and the current page was highlighted in white text.
     <details><summary>Navbar Testing</summary>
       <img src="readme-files/images/navbar-testing.gif">
     </details>

 * Result
   * The navbar responded as expected in all of the above testing.
-  * The navbar was found at the top of the page and dissapeared when the user scrolls down the page.
+  * The navbar was found at the top of the page and disappeared when the user scrolled down the page.
   * On devices with a screen width of greater than 576px, navigation links should be displayed in a row with the current page highlighted in white text.
   * On laptops and desktops, the navigation links changed color upon hovering over them with the cursor.
   * On mobile devices, with a screen width of 575px or below, the navigation menu collapsed into a burger icon.
 All navigation links were revealed when the burger icon was clicked and the current page was highlighted in white text.